Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: More Case Studies

 \section{More Case Studies}

 In this section, we present examples that demonstrate an understanding of semantic variations and examples that do not.
+These examples are all generated from the advanced commercial T2I model DALL-E 3.
 Examples that grasp semantic variations typically have high alignment scores ($\bar{S_{ii}}$) and high effect scores ($\kappa$), as illustrated in Fig. \ref{fig:examples_understand}.
 Conversely, examples that lack this understanding often have high alignment scores ($\bar{S_{ii}}$) but low effect scores ($\kappa$), as depicted in Figures \ref{fig:examples_notunderstand} and \ref{fig:examples_notunderstand_more}.
-The SemVarEffect scores allow us to distinguish models' abilities to accurately interpret and visually represent semantic variations.
+The SemVarEffect scores allow us to distinguish the models' abilities to accurately interpret and visually represent semantic variations.
 However, in practice, evaluation accuracy can be significantly affected by errors in generated images or biases in evaluators' ratings.
 Severe errors can particularly distort the evaluation's accuracy, as evidenced in Figures \ref{fig:examples_notunderstand_with_mistakes} and \ref{fig:examples_notunderstand_wrong_alignment_scores}.
 To enhance the accuracy of our evaluations, we will utilize more precise evaluators in future work.